outermedia/solr-fusion/src/main/doc/user-guide.md

 According to the priority the document of the first server is used as the main document.
 The document fields of lower prioritized servers are used to fill unset fields.
 If the merge field is not unique one Solr server may return several documents to merge.
-In this case - several documents with same priority - the order is undefined, but all documents are checked if they contain a value for an unset field.
+In this case - several documents with same priority - is their order undefined, but all documents are checked if they contain a value for an unset field.

-The implementation is optimized for speed: At first only the map field of all received documents is converted to a SolrFusion field.
-Then all documents are grouped by equal map field values and are finally merged into one document.
+The implementation is optimized for speed: At first only the merge field of all received documents is converted to a SolrFusion field.
+Then all documents are grouped by equal merge field values and are finally merged into one document.
 After sorting the merged documents, the remaining fields of the documents to return are completely mapped to SolrFusion fields.

-If document merging is enabled, a solr query may return merged documents with a limited set of document fields.
-A following query may request full details of a merged document so that it is necessary to request the document from all servers which built the merged document.
+In the case that for a solr query merged documents with a limited set of document fields are returned and a following query requests full details of a merged document, it is necessary to request each involved document from the originating server to rebuild the merged document.
 Therefor the id of a merged document contains the Solr server name and Solr document id of all involved servers/documents (see [SolrFusion Id Generator](#solrfusion-id-generator)).
 For such id queries the received documents are finally merged again.